Szzzzzzzzzzzz/Sprinters/README.md

 ## Update Record

+### Ver 2.13 Iteration 2
+14/9/2020
+Put the information of 'Pneumococcal disease' into the 'Vaccination Information' part in the Children Vaccination page.
 ### Ver 2.12 Iteration 2
 14/9/2020
 Put the information of 'Rotavirus' into the 'Vaccination Information' part in the Children Vaccination page.